So, You Think You Love Horses?

 Tally-Ho

-[Fox Chasing] The cry raised when a fox was viewed to alert others riders to the fact.
-The bearer faces the direction of the fox and holds out his cap.
-The cry likely comes from the French talaut originally employed as a huntsman's cry when hunting with deer hounds.
+[Fox Chasing] The traditional cry raised when a fox was viewed to alert others riders to the fact.
+The cry likely comes from the French word talaut originally employed as a huntsman's cry when hunting with deer hounds.
+It should be emphasized that a member of the field should never call tally-ho, but remain quiet and face the direction of the fox and holds out his cap.
+Only the staff calls tally-ho at the appropriate time.

 -